TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/File/Index.rst

    Description
          The file whose content should be returned.

          If the resource is **jpg, jpeg, gif or png** the image is inserted as an image-tag.
-All other formats are read and inserted into the HTML- code.
+All other formats are read and inserted into the HTML code.

          The maximum filesize of documents to be read is set to 1024 kb